AshtreeBV/metazoan-whitepaper/docs/dao/tokenomics/sale-rounds.md

 ## Presale Packages

+The table below shows the current state of our presale packages, values may still change in the future.

 | Sale Packages | % Discount | pTOKEN Price | TOKEN Sale Price | Cost to Convert | % NET Gain |
 | :-----------: | :--------: | :----------: | :--------------: | :-------------: | :--------: |
 | Below $10,000 |   0.00%    |     0.02     |      $0.05       |      $0.02      |   50.00%   |